-Training plan: Projects must ensure that all paid staff and volunteers are trained on the core competencies of youth workers necessary to carry out the objectives and activities of the project.
-This shall include, but is not limited to, PYD, trauma-informed care, evidence-informed practices and approaches, street outreach intervention, combatting human trafficking and sexual exploitation, harm reduction, assessment and case management, worker safety, understanding the diversity and culture of life on the street, safe and ethical practices, and community resources for well-being and self-sufficiency.
+Training plan: Projects must ensure that all paid and volunteer workers are trained on the core competencies of youth workers necessary to carry out the objectives and activities of the project.
+This shall include, but is not limited to, PYD, trauma-informed care, evidence-informed practices, street outreach intervention, human trafficking, sexual exploitation, harm reduction, assessment and case management, worker safety, understanding the diversity and culture of life on the street, safe and ethical practices, and community resources for well-being and self-sufficiency.